kasra-haghpanah/spring-rsocket-with-rsocketjs/README.md

 Second, in the application.properties change the value of the adminUsers as a key  and insert your phone number

+Next, change the value of logging.file.path in the application.properties and set your log address. the log is designed for logstash

 Now you can run this application

 # Application URL